TheLeopard65

 ┌──(kali@kali)-[~/HTB/Voleur]

-• The tester, now having access to it, started enumerating the C:\IT\THIRD-LINE support folder.
+• I, now having access to it, started enumerating the C:\IT\THIRD-LINE Support folder.

-• Where the tester found an SSH private key, a Note file and an in-accessable backup dir.
+• Where I found an SSH private key, a Note file and an inaccessible backup dir.

 *Evil-WinRM* PS C:\IT\Third-Line Support> ls